 Baby otters are arguably the most adorable creatures on the planet!
 The small-clawed species of otter hails from southeast Asia and hunts for fish in the wild.
 These semi-aquatic creatures hold hands and cuddle, making potential pet otters all the craze among aspiring pet owners.
 People will pay thousands of dollars for this exotic pet and some online trade encourages pet ownership.

 However, owning an otter as a pet is not as easy as it might seem.

 Is It Legal to Have a Pet Otter?

-To protect the animals, most Southeast Asian countries have enacted laws banning their capture, sale, possession and transport.
+To protect the animals, many Asian countries have enacted laws banning the poaching, sale, possession and transport of these adorable critters.

 The bottom line?
 People keep otters as pets because they're adorable.

 It's important to remember that otters are wild animals!
 While they appear cute and cuddly, it's very difficult to keep them safe and secure.
 Otters need protected from illegal wildlife trade, but keeping them cooped up in close-quarters isn't healthy for this species.